dojo/dojo.io/site/source/cookbook/command-line/create-new-app.md

 ---
 layout: docs
 category: command-line
-title: Creating a New Dojo 2 Application
+title: Creating a new Dojo 2 application
 overview: Create a new Dojo 2 application from scratch
 ---

-# Creating a New Dojo 2 Application
+# Creating a new Dojo 2 application

 ## Objective